semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 restart your jobs in debug mode, or to start on-demand virtual machines to explore the build environment.

+Before you begin, you'll need to [install the Semaphore CLI][install-cli].

 * [Setting Up Your SSH Key](#setting-up-your-ssh-key)
 * [Exploring the build environment](#exploring-the-build-environment)
 * [Inspecting the state of a running job](#inspecting-the-state-of-a-running-job)